-This course gives the student an introduction to the diagnostic and procedural coding processes for health insurance reimbursement purposes using the International Classification of Diseases (ICD) and Current Procedural Terminology (CPT) systems.
-Students develop an understanding of the format and organization of coding system manuals, and the conventions that guide their use.
-Students will use their knowledge of medical terminology, anatomy and physiology, disease conditions, and pharmacology to correctly assign diagnostic and procedural codes from documentation that link diagnoses to procedures performed.
+This course gives the student an introduction to the process of diagnostic coding for health insurance reimbursement purposes using the International Classification of Diseases (ICD) system.
+Students learn the format and organization of the ICD system.
+They learn to identify abbreviations, symbols and modifiers used in the ICD-CM and ICD-PCS coding systems.
+Students learn to analyze medical documents to locate and identify primary, principle, secondary and concurrent diagnoses.
+Students then use their knowledge of anatomy, physiology, disease conditions, pharmacology, along with medical terminology with the ICD process to accurately assign diagnostic codes for insurance reimbursement and later correctly link diagnoses to procedures performed.